A Collaborative Aerial-Ground Robotic System for Fast Exploration: Experiments and Results

 Fig.~\ref{fig:sim_capture} shows a visualization-capture, as an illustration of the framework.
-To examine the framework, we compare the performance (progress against time) of UAV-UGV team, a single UAV, and a single UGV.
-Fig.~\ref{fig:sim_data} and Fig.~\ref{fig:real_data} show exploration performance in simulated and real-world studies respectively.
-We also test the sequences in Sec.~\ref{sec:technical_approach}, and the conventional-sequence required 16\% more iterations than the proposed spreading-sequence in average.
+To examine the framework, we compare the performance (progress against time) of the UAV-UGV team, a single UAV, and a single UGV.
+Fig.~\ref{fig:sim_data}, Fig.~\ref{fig:real_data} and Fig.~\ref{fig:prog} show the exploration performance in simulations and outdoor experiments.
+We also test the sequences mentioned in Sec.~\ref{subsec:UGV_planning}, and the results are shown in Table~\ref{tab:table_2}.

-As shown in Fig. \ref{fig:sim_data} and Fig. ~\ref{fig:real_data}, the collaborative team can have significantly higher exploration efficiency than individual vehicles.
-The time for exploration of the system is significantly reduced, meanwhile trajectory length of each vehicle is significantly reduced.
-According to the result shown in Table \ref{tab:table_1}, the collaborative system can have at least 13\% higher exploration speed compared with single UGV, at least 84\% higher exploration speed compared with single UAV and the advantage can reach up to 86\% and 223\% respectively.
-The computation time of the trajectories can all be restricted in 80ms, meaning that the method can be adopted for real time online navigation.
+As shown in Fig.~\ref{fig:prog}, the collaborative team has significantly higher exploration efficiency than individual vehicles.
+The time for exploration of the system is significantly reduced, as is the trajectory length of each vehicle, as shown in Fig.~\ref{fig:sim_data} and Fig.~\ref{fig:real_data}.
+According to the results shown in Table \ref{tab:table_1}, the collaborative system has at least 23\% higher exploration speed compared with UGV alone, at least 145\% higher exploration speed compared with UAV alone and the advantages can reach up to 163\% and 235\% respectively.
+From the definition of the collaborative efficiency $\eta_{col}$ in Eq.~\ref{eq:col_efficiency}, the variable can reflect the effectiveness of the collaboration.
+For the worst of the testing cases, uniform random, the collaborative efficiency can still reach 0.90, even though the exploration site is the least suitable for utilizing the advantages of both vehicles.
+For the intuitively most favorable case, the maze, the efficiency can reach 1.45, indicating the proper modeling of the system.
+The high collaborative efficiency reflects the effectiveness of the work distribution of the vehicles.
+Meanwhile, the computation times of the trajectories can all be restricted to below 80 ms, meaning that the method can be adopted for real-time online navigation.

+In Table~\ref{tab:table_2}, the proposed BFS update sequence of the harmonic field mentioned in Sec.~\ref{subsec:UGV_planning} is compared with the normal row-by-row update sequence.
+It is clearly shown that the BFS sequence consumes fewer iterations for each of the cases, hence reducing the computation power by 4.60\% to 7.63\%.